 Step 2: Set the price for each item

 Once fulfillment invoicing is enabled for each relevant customer, you'll need to ensure the Sell Price is entered for each relevant item.
-You can do this via a batch item update or manual entry.
+You can do this via a batch item update or manual entry—each method is reviewed below.

 Please note that pre-wired API integrations cannot pull the item's price from your customer's shopping cart, so you must have the accurate Sell Price defined in 3PL Warehouse Manager.